 St Stanislaus’ College is well equipped to support the learning needs of students.
 The Library is equipped with a bank of desktop computers with the software required for learning.
 Information about access times to these facilities can be obtained from Library staff.

 The Stannies IT Services team are available to assist students with their mobile technology needs.
 Students may visit IT Services before school, recess, lunch, or after school where they can receive assistance for internet access issues, WIFI issues and support for school-based Apps.
 Please be aware that the College is in no way responsible for the security, performance or maintenance of student BYO technology.
-All the required information about student technology can be found in the Stannies Technology Program Information Handbook and Stannies Technology Program Student BYOD Requirements.
+All the required information about student technology can be found in the Technology Handbook or the Stannies Student BYOD Requirements information sheet.

 BYODD Chromebook Portal

 The school has opted into a Portal arranged by Learning With Technology (LWT).
 This site is accessible at http://stannies.orderportal.com.au/